yunpwintphyulinn/Simulated-C2-Investigation-with-Wazuh-and-Sysmon/docs/detection-rule.md

 - `T1036.007 - Double File Extension`

-## Edited the rule
+## Rule Deployment

-1. Added the rule to `/var/ossec/etc/rules/local_rules.xml` on the Wazuh server.
+1. Added the rule to `/var/ossec/etc/rules/local_rules.xml`.
-2. The manager was restarted :
+2. Restarted the Wazuh manager.

    ```bash
    sudo systemctl restart wazuh-manager
    ```

+## Validation Status

+The rule was deployed to the Wazuh manager and the manager was restarted successfully.
+Validation of a generated alert matching rule ID `100100` remains pending.